w8tcha/CKEditor-CodeMirror-Plugin/README.md

 	// Whether or not to highlight all matches of current word/selection
 	highlightMatches: true,

-	// Whether or not to display tabs
-	showTabs: false,

 	// Whether or not to show the format button on the toolbar
 	showFormatButton: true,